Since 2019, I’ve been making small dolls. I’m never really quite sure what to call them – they are like rag-dolls I suppose.

 For Spring, I tried incorporating more materials – in addition to the embroidery and felting, they have clay feet to help stand up, and tiny knitted clothing.
-The first doll of this season is a Hyacinth fairy, the second is a Wood Blewit (who should soon have a sister…)
+The first doll of this season is a Hyacinth fairy, the second is a Wood Blewit, and the third is a Pink Waxcap.

 In late Autumn/Winter 2021 I opened up the Olde Krampus Factory.
 For accessories, I used jewelry chains and birch twigs collected while hiking.